The Fall of Richmond

 The Jewel of the South

-Before the Civil War, Richmond was a bustling city with a thriving international import/export trade.
+Before the Civil War, Richmond was already a bustling city with a thriving international import/export trade.
 In exchange for Southern cotton and tobacco, Richmond and the rest of the South received regular supplies of coffee, spices, slaves and other products from different countries.

 Geared for War